NicoDiazAg/NicoDiazAg/README.md

 ### Hey 👋, I'm Nico!
 #### Analysis, Development & Design
 I'm Nicolas, an undergraduate computer science student from Chile studying and living in the United States.
 I mainly code in Java, Python, and SQL.
-I'm passionate about learning new skills and achieving high proficiency in everything I do.
+I'm passionate about learning new skills and achieving high proficiency in what I do.

 Skills: Java / Python / SQL